Looking for a career in public child welfare?

 Promotes professionalization and recruitment of social workers in public child welfare across Washington State.

 Subsidizes the cost of the CWTAP student’s MSW education.
-In return, after graduation students will work for Children’s Administration for an equal amount of time they received financial assistance.
+In return, after graduation students will work for the Department of Children, Youth and Families (DCYF) for an equal amount of time they received financial assistance.

 Provides educational seminars, mentoring support and clinical supervision to accepted CWTAP students.